NayThuKhant/laralog/README.md

 # Laralog

 A Log Server implementation in Laravel.
-This server implementation is compatible with all kine of languages, you can simply call the API to store or report your application log
+This server implementation is compatible with all kind of languages, you can simply call the API to store or report your application log

 ### installation